TobiasJacob/efficient-mnist-learner/README.md

 - [Ax](https://ax.dev/) for hyperparameter optimization
 - [flake8](https://flake8.pycqa.org/en/latest/) for linting, [black](https://black.readthedocs.io/en/stable/) for formatting, [isort](https://pycqa.github.io/isort/) for import sorting.

 Side Note: Usually, I use poetry or conda as a package manager.
-However, the NVIDIA-Docker container comes with an existing environment, that suffers from an `InvalidVersionSpec` error.
-Conda is also incredible slow in this case, therefore I am using `pip install` to add missing dependencies to the Docker-Image.
+However, the NVIDIA-Docker container comes with an existing environment, that suffers from a `InvalidVersionSpec` error.
+Conda is also incredible slow in this case, therefore I am using `pip install` to add missing dependencies to the Docker Image.

 ```console
 (base) vscode@54a0b6598fe8:/workspaces/efficient-mnist-learner$ conda env export